 Airing your grievances outside of the relationship: People talk – there’s no way around it.
-Women, in particular, discuss their relationships – their worries and wants – with their fellow women.
+Women, in particular, discuss their relationships—their worries and wants—with their fellow women.
 But dishing about how your partner never does the laundry right to your best friend over a caramel macchiato at the local Starbucks is one thing.
-Never ever discussing your issues with your partner is another.
+Never discussing your issues with your partner is another.

 This might be confusing because it is very healthy to speak to friends, coaches, therapists, family members, or coworkers about your relationship.
 You may need support, advice, reflection, a place to vent, or another point of view.

 In that way, “airing your dirty laundry” can be a boon to your relationship.
-But avoiding discussing anything with your partner, avoiding working on the issues as one, and avoiding being vulnerable and honest with the person you love is a sign of impending toxicity.
+But not discussing anything with your partner, not working on the issues as one, and avoiding being vulnerable and honest with the person you love is a sign of toxicity.
 Airing your dirty laundry to others and never tending to it at home only leaves things permanently stained.

 What are your reasons for engaging in the above?